 Lois leaves behind her husband of 64 years, Harold; her children Daniel, Diane, and Lisa; her son-in-law, Bryan; and her grandchildren Taylor, Hannah, and Twyla.
 She is also survived by her sisters Donna, Delma, Violet, and Edie; her brother Raymond; as well as numerous nieces, nephews, and friends.

 Lois loved with her whole heart and she was dearly loved in return.
 We know she is at peace in the presence of God.
 We thank God for the blessing of knowing Lois Davis as wife, mother, grandmother, sister and friend.

-To send flowers to the family of Lois Davis, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Lois Davis, please visit Tribute Store